shantek/HorseGuard/README.md

 ### shantek.horseguard.damage
 Players with this permission will be able to harm any horse, ignoring any ownership or trust settings.

+### shantek.horseguard.reload
+Players with this permission will be able to reload the plugin configuration values.

 ![Plugin Usage Stats](https://bstats.org/signatures/bukkit/Horse%20Guard.svg)

 ## External Links